- Why Join Us

 The maximum available scholarship amount for a student who is a veteran or the spouse of a veteran is $5,000 toward the MEd and $10,000 toward the EdD.
 Military veterans or their spouses can elect to stack the Military Scholarship with the Seasonal to School Scholarship, thereby maximizing their available scholarship amount.

-The Priority Scholarship is being offered for the January 8th, MEd start date and the January 8th, EdD start date.
-Concordia reserves the right to extend the scholarship to later start dates but cannot guarantee availability beyond September at this time.
+The Priority Scholarship is being offered for the March 19th MEd start date and the March 5th EdD start date.
+Concordia reserves the right to extend the scholarship to later start dates but cannot guarantee availability beyond these start dates at this time.

 All Concordia scholarships are prorated over the duration of your program.
 If a student elects to withdraw from the program prior to completion, they will not be able to realize the full value of the scholarship.